Iterated Function

 The Sierpinski pentagon is the limiting set for this construction.

-We have a hyperbolic IFS with five maps, each a similitude of ratio r < 1.
+The Sierpinski pentagon is self-similar with 5 non-overlapping copies of itself, each scaled by the factor r < 1.
 Therefore the similarity dimension, d, of the attractor of the IFS is the solution to

 Sierpinski n-gons